 Now, before you switch off and tune out, I’m not going to start preaching veganism or become a vegan travel blogger.
 This is still us, family travel, adventure travel, luxury travel and backpacking, all those things we normally do.
 I just wanted to try, and hopefully continue to be vegan after being vegetarian for most of my adult life.
 My husband and kids are not vegetarian or vegan, but at home they eat what I cook, so they are by default.
 I’m a good cook, they’re cool with that.

 Because we travel for most of the year, we eat out a lot.
-Food is important to us and a huge part of the travel experience, my husband is a chef after all.
+Food is important to us and a huge part of the travel experience, my husband was a professional chef after all.
 We loath self catering, we eat out and usually do so 3 times every day whenever we’re in Asia.
 Which is often.

 When we’re in restaurants, bars and cafes the other 3 order meat if that is their want.
 That’s cool and it works for us.